olistroemer/dsc_02_project/CodeBook.md

     Observed feature.
 This summarized data set contains only the estimations of the mean and the standard deviation from the original data set.

-    For a more detailed explaination please refere to the "features\_info.txt" in the original data set referenced in the above description.
+    For a more detailed explaination please refer to the "features\_info.txt" in the original data set referenced in the above description.

 * walking, walkingupstairs, walkingdownstairs, sitting, standing, laying ::